TU-Clausthal-Rendering/Mufflon/doc/FileFormat.md

                                     // cosine of this angle
     "cosFalloffStart" or "falloffStart": float  // An angle "falloffStart" in radiant for the angle up to
                                                 //which the peak intensity is used or the cosine of this angle

+`"type": "envmap"`

+    "map": "<texture name>",        // A 360° texture (polar-mapped, cubemap), relative to this file, interpreted as radiance [W/m²sr]
+    "scale": float,                 // An energy scaling factor for the environment map

+`"type": "goniometric"`\
+A measured light source.
+Similar to a point light

+    "position": [x,y,z],            // vec3 world space position
+    "map": "<texture name>"         // A 360° texture (polar-mapped, cubemap), relative to this file, interpreted as intensity [W/sr], "scale":, float,                // Multiplier for the "map"

 Materials
 --